 120g (2/3 cup) organic date syrup (health food stores and some supermarkets, with the sugar substitutes and syrups)

-1 tbsp soy sauce or tamari sauce (the difference between the two is explained over at the kitchn)
+1 tbsp soy sauce or tamari sauce (make your own soy sauce; the difference between the two is explained over at the kitchn)

 2 tsp rice vinegar